jooohyunpark/itp-canvas-for-coders/README.md

 ## Course Description
 For some creators, a web browser is more than just a tool; it is a digital canvas with boundless possibilities for artistic expression.
-This course covers the three.js fundamentals to provide students with skills to create interactive aethetics in web 3D space.
+This course covers three.js fundamentals to provide students with skills to create interactive aesthetics in web 3D space.

 ## Course Ojbectives